 When asked specifically about fake news and the 2020 US presidential election, 43% of news consumers felt that social media companies did a good job managing misinformation.
 Still, despite wide-ranging efforts by many social media platforms to stall the spread of fake news on their sites, 44% of news consumers said these companies could have done more.

-Traditional news organizations, too, struggle with consumer trust: Forty-four percent of news consumers overall say they don’t trust news from traditional sources, including about half of millennials (51%).
+Traditional news organisations, too, struggle with consumer trust: Forty-four percent of news consumers overall say they don’t trust news from traditional sources, including about half of millennials (51%).

 Despite their expressed concern and relatively low levels of trust in news, our study shows that a vast majority of news consumers—84%—say they try to get news from sources that they know review and verify stories before publishing.7